Generic name: lincomycin [ LIN-koe-mye-sin ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while receiving Lincocin (lincomycin)?
+What should I avoid while receiving Lincocin?

-Lincocin (lincomycin) side effects
+Lincocin side effects

-Also call your doctor at once if you have:
+Lincocin may cause serious side effects.
+Call your doctor at once if you have:

-little or no urinating;
+little or no urination;

 blisters or ulcers in your mouth, red or swollen gums, trouble swallowing;